-Diaphragms are between 88 -94% effective.
-This means that if 100 women use the diaphragm for a year between 6 and 12 will have a pregnancy.
+Diaphragms are between 82 -86% effective.
+This means that if 100 people use the diaphragm for a year between 14 and 18 may have a pregnancy.

-- Using the diaphragm every time you have intercourse
+- Using it every time you have intercourse.

-- They are suitable for women who cannot, or choose not to use a hormonal contraceptive or an IUD.
+- They are suitable for those who cannot or choose not to use a hormonal contraceptive or an IUD.